 In our table, we put three types of swap: long, short, and average.

-Since we want the best forex brokers for long term trading, we need the best swap both for long (buy) and sell (short), however, some brokers have a favorable long swap but the short swap is not good and vice versa.
+Since we want the best forex brokers for long term trading, we need the best swap both negative and positive, however, some brokers have a favorable positive swap but the negative swap is not good and vice versa.